caracolmzd/dot-profile/README.md

 * `prv`/`pv` reverse the stack and display contents
 * `load-dirs` defaults to adding all of the directories in the current directory (and clearing the previous stack).
 * `popd` is still used to remove the top of the stack
+* `change-dir`/`cd` another variant wrapper to mimic somewhat the regular `cd` command.
+Updates the stack, instead of always adding new entries when changing to a parent or child directory.
+Supports the special argument, "-", and defaults to `$HOME` with no args.

 #### Example
 A typical use-case, using short-aliases, could be: